Xenith-Quantumweather/luhnoxide/README.md

 - **Recursive Directory Scanning**: Process entire directory trees with a single command
 - **Multi-threaded Performance**: Utilizes parallel processing for faster scanning of multiple files
 - **Flexible Output Options**: Display results on console or save to a file
+- **Comprehensive Reporting**: Generate summary reports for compliance and risk assessment

 ## Installation